 The iPhone 14 Pro also has Action mode, which lets you capture smooth video without requiring a gimbal.

 And lastly, though it’s not exclusive to just the Pro models, both the iPhone 14 and iPhone 14 Pro have a better TrueDepth front-facing selfie camera.
 It has a larger aperture for 2x better low-light photos, and we finally have autofocus on the selfie camera for the first time ever.

-Apple is upping its photography game
+Apple upped its photography game with iPhone 14 Pro

 While some may argue that the iPhone will never be as good as a great DSLR, you know what they say — the best camera is the one that’s with you.
 And for a lot of us, the iPhone is our main camera, as it’s always on us and allows us to capture every spontaneous moment in our lives.
 And for most of us, that’s what matters.

 Apple has been improving the iPhone camera every year, but the iPhone 14 Pro is probably the biggest leap yet.
-I personally upgrade my iPhone every year mainly for camera improvements, so I’m eager to get my hands on the iPhone 14 Pro and put the camera to the test.

 Master your iPhone in minutes